Improving government services

-In 2016 the consumer satisfaction index increased by two percentage points since baseline.
-The business satisfaction index also increased by 1.8 percentage points since baseline.
+In 2017, the consumer satisfaction index increased by 2.6 percentage points since baseline.
+The business satisfaction index also increased by 1.7 percentage points since baseline.

 By 2019, the business satisfaction index will have increased by 4.6 percentage points and the consumer satisfaction index will have increased by 2.3 percentage points since the 2015 baseline.

 What are we doing?